History of the Stewarts | Family Lines

 Valuation of property in Ireland published between 1847 and 1864, listing landlords and tenants

 Griffith´s Valuation This is particularly useful to narrow down the parishes/townlands where your last name occurs.
+A townland is a land division which is unique to Ireland.
+Across Ireland as a whole there are 60,000 townlands.
 There are several websites which show the relationships between civil parishes/townlands and Catholic parishes.

 You could also search the Catholic Qualification & Convert Rolls 1701-1845 since many Catholics chose to convert to the Church of Ireland or swear loyalty so they could gain certain rights